Producing Artistic Director

 Chris is Technical Director for Riverside Theatre in Iowa City, IA.
 He started with Riverside in 2019 as a freelance scenic designer.
 Since then, Chris has worked in technical direction, lighting design, scenic design, and sound designer.
 He moved to Iowa City in 2018 with over twenty-five years’ professional and academic experience and found a welcoming community and thriving theatre scene.
 Credits for RT include How I Learned What I Learned, Men On Boats, Stages and FEAST.
 He also works with Theatre Cedar Rapids, Cedar Rapids Opera Theatre and Pyramid Theatre Company of Des Moines.
 Beyond the theatre, Chris volunteers with the VA Hospital of Iowa City and serves as host of Sound Salon, a monthly Iowa City based community event that incorporates storytelling around the music of our lives.

-Madonna Smith began working as Patron Services Manager in 2017.
+Madonna Smith began working with Riverside Theatre in 2017.
 Always involved in local theatre, she enjoys acting, directing, writing, producing, and stage managing.
+Madonna serves as president of the board for Dreamwell Theatre.
 Her other passions are library work, and community outreach.
-Madonna serves as president of the board for Dreamwell Theatre.
-In 2019, Madonna helped Dreamwell bring QueertopIA, an annual variety show showcasing local talent, to Iowa City with 50% of proceeds going to Iowa City Pride.
-(She’s currently working on bringing it back this year!)
 Madonna loves working at Riverside Theatre.
-“Riverside has been a part of this community for 30 years, and it shows.
-I’m especially proud of Shakespeare in the Park, and Will Power.
-I work with some of the most talented, and caring people in the area.
-Being Patron Services Manager brings me a lot of joy, and satisfaction.
-I interact with our audiences, which is a big part of why we’re here.”
+“Riverside has been a part of this community for 40 years, and it shows.
+I’m especially proud of Riverside’s community involvement with Shakespeare in the Park, and Will Power.
+I’m grateful that I work with some of the most talented, and caring people in the area.
+Being a point person for our patrons brings me a lot of joy, and satisfaction.
+I get to interact with our audiences, which is a big part of why we’re here.”